dabrahams/Contracts/Contracts.md

 - We don't include error effects in the postcondition.

-###### Reporting

-- Returning error or optional
-  - good when immediate client has a response
-  - awkward for constructors

-- Throwing exception
-  - Simplifies client logic when the immediate client can't do anything about it
-  - Makes return value available/simple (no encoding failure)
-  - Supports construction failure with strong invariants.

 ### Invariants ###

 An “invariant” in Hoare Logic is just a thing that has to be true at